- How is Electropolishing Accomplished?

 Stainless passivation is the process by which stainless steel will spontaneously form a chemically inactive surface when exposed to air or other oxygen-containing environments.
 Some important facts to know when considering passivating stainless steel:

 - Steels containing more than 11% Chromium are capable of forming an invisible, inert or passive, self-repairing oxide film on their surface.
 It is this passive layer that gives stainless steels their corrosion resistance.

 - If a stainless steel surface is scratched, then more Chromium is exposed which reacts with oxygen allowing the passive layer to reform.
 However, if a particle of carbon steel is embedded in the scratch then the passive layer cannot reform and corrosion will occur when the metal is wetted or exposed to a corrosive environment.

 - Stainless passivation is the chemical treatment of a stainless steel surface with a mild oxidant such as citric acid passivation solution.
 This process is to accelerate the process noted above in No. 1.

-- Passivation also is accomplished by electropolishing.
+- Passivation also is accomplished by stainless steel electropolishing.
 Electropolishing is an electrochemical process that is a super passivator of stainless steel and results in a more passive surface than the other methods mentioned above.